 Our raw material supply chains are global, with our Tier 1 suppliers numbering around 50 and located across many different countries.
 This includes our own UK manufacturing site.
 We recognise that our supply chains are complex and go beyond Tier 1.
-We are actively involved in a number of projects which is strengthening our work in this area, for example our work with the Seafood Taskforce.
+We are actively involved in a number of projects which is strengthening our work in this area enabling us to engage further in our supply chains and seek improvements for the workers employed there.

-Modern slavery is the term used to encapsulate the offences of slavery, servitude, forced or compulsory labour and human trafficking (regardless of whether the victim knew they were being trafficked or not).
+Modern Slavery is the term used to encapsulate the offences of slavery, servitude, forced or compulsory labour and human trafficking (regardless of whether the victim knew they were being trafficked or not).

 Our commitment to Human Rights, which covers these topics, is outlined in the Company's policies which are available on request.
-In addition to these policies the Company, is an active member of Stronger Together www.stronger2gether.org and Sedex www.sedexglobal.com.
+In addition to these policies, the Company is an active participant in:

-IN PARTNERSHIP WITH -
+IN PARTNERSHIP WITH: